Daio-io/msw-client/README.md

 # Usage

+Available on npm.

-Available on npm so firstly you need to install into your dependencies:
+firstly you need to install into your dependencies:

     npm install msw-client --save